 Some of the suggestions may seem trivial to modeling experts but are definitely useful to all beginners. (review by Andrea Baruffaldi creator of the UML Lovers group in LinkedIn)

-UML Distilled: A Brief Guide TO the Standard Object Modeling language by Martin Fowler
+UML Distilled: A Brief Guide to the Standard Object Modeling Language (3rd Edition)

-Applying UML AND Patterns: An Introduction to Object-Oriented Analysis and Design and Iterative Development by Craig Larman
+Applying UML and Patterns: An Introduction to Object-Oriented Analysis and Design and Iterative Development (3rd Edition)

-One of my favourite books and the one I recommend to teach UML in afirst-level software engineering course.
-The book explain a software development process introducing and explaining at each step of the process the UML diagrams and constructs that are needed in that step.
+One of my favorite books and the one I recommend to teach UML in a first-level software engineering course.
+The book explains a software development process introducing and explaining at each step of the process the UML diagrams and constructs that are needed in that step.
 IN this sense, it is really useful to see how we can combine the different UML modeling views in a coherent development process.

-The Unified Modeling Language User Guide by Grady Booch, James Rumbaugh, and Ivar Jacobson
+The Unified Modeling Language User Guide (2nd Edition)